-What is Floxin otic?
+What is Floxin Otic?

-Important information about Floxin oticDo not use this medication in the eyes or take it by mouth.
+Do not use Floxin Otic in the eyes or take it by mouth.
 Floxin otic is intended for use in the ears only.
 Do not touch the dropper opening to any surface, including the ears or hands.
 The dropper opening is sterile.
 If it becomes contaminated, it could cause another infection in the ear.

 If the patient being treated has ear tubes, the doctor may recommend gently pressing the tragus (part of the ear in front of the opening of the ear canal) four to five times in a pumping motion after administration of the drops.
 This may allow the drops to pass through the tubes into the middle ear.
 Follow the doctor's instructions.

 Do not touch the dropper tip or place it directly in your ear.
 It may become contaminated.
 Wipe the tip with a clean tissue but do not wash with water or soap.

 Use Floxin Otic for the full prescribed length of time.
 Your symptoms may improve before the infection is completely cleared.
 Skipping doses may also increase your risk of further infection that is resistant to antibiotics.